 1. THE COMMITTEE'S EVALUATION OF THE SCHOLARLY WORK OF THE CANDIDATE.

 Evaluate the quality of the candidate's scholarly writing or professional performances.
 If published scholarship is the professional standard, evaluate the venues in which it appears.
 When reviewers’ opinions are available, summarize or quote from them or include copies in the Appendix.
 For books, clearly identify the nature of the publisher and the process of acceptance for publication.
 For joint publications, indicate proportion of the candidate's contribution.
 If the candidate's scholarly work takes the form of concerts, compositions, exhibitions, or personal appearances, comment on their quality.
 Cite reviewers' comments when they are available.
+Scholarly work may include examples of engaged scholarship as defined in Procedures and Criteria for Promotion and/or Tenure: Guidelines for Deans, Department Chairs and Faculty Members of School and College Promotion and Tenure Committees.

 2. OUTSIDE REPUTATION OF THE CANDIDATE'S SCHOLARLY WORK.